Welcome to 2021. Here's looking at a much better year than 2020 was.

 Roughly 64 square miles in area and located in the South Pacific approximately 2,300 miles from Chile, Easter Island was named by Dutch explorers in honor of the day they discovered it in 1722.
 It was annexed by Chile in the late 19th century.
 The mystery of Easter Island centers around the almost 900 giant stone figures that are centuries old and are distinctive from other stone sculptures found in various Polynesian cultures.
 The purpose of the statues, how they were constructed and transported is still a matter of speculation.
 Today, Easter Island's economy is based on tourism.

 June 30, 1908, a mighty explosion occurred in this remote area of Siberia.
 It was 1927 before a scientific expedition investigated the site.
 They found 800 square miles of remote forest ripped apart, 80 million trees on their sides in a radial pattern.
 They acted as markers pointing directly away from the blast's epicenter.
 When the members of the expedition arrived at ground zero, they found the trees standing upright but all the limbs and bark had been stripped away, resembling a forest of telephone poles.
 This phenomenon was seen again 37 years later at another massive explosion in Hiroshima, Japan, at the end of World War II.
-A century after the Tunguska Explosion there is still debate over the cause, but the generally agreed upon theory is that a space rock approximately 120 feet across entered the atmosphere above Siberia at about 33,500 miles per hour, heated the surrounding air to 44,500 degrees Fahrenheit and self-exploded at an altitude of about 28,000 feet producing a fireball and releasing energy equivalent to 185 Hiroshima atomic bombs.
+More than a century after the Tunguska Explosion there is still debate over the cause, but the generally agreed upon theory is that a space rock approximately 120 feet across entered the atmosphere above Siberia at about 33,500 miles per hour, heated the surrounding air to 44,500 degrees Fahrenheit and self-exploded at an altitude of about 28,000 feet producing a fireball and releasing energy equivalent to 185 Hiroshima atomic bombs.
 The majority of the asteroid was consumed by the explosion so there was no impact crater.

 3) PIRI REIS MAP—circa 1513